ryankaplan/gpu-voronoi/README.md

 # Voronoi Diagrams on the GPU

-This is a GPU implementation of the Jump Flooding algorithm to generate Voronoi diagrams.
-You can find the paper [here](http://www.comp.nus.edu.sg/~tants/jfa.html) and some demos of this implementation [here](http://rykap.com/gpu-voronoi/).
+This is a GPU implementation of the Jump Flooding Algorithm to generate Voronoi diagrams.
+Check out the demo page [here](http://rykap.com/gpu-voronoi/) or the paper [here](http://www.comp.nus.edu.sg/~tants/jfa.html).